sxluong/cse15l-lab-reports/LabReport3.md

 For this command, it compiles all the lines that don't have the string "the".
 I made sure to pick a common word.
 Otherwise, this would be very large.
 I also focused on what text file to search the string.

-input: grep -v "the" WhatToLasVegas.txt
+input: `grep -v "the" IntroIbiza.txt`

 output:
 `•Ibiza and Formentera